sunfounder/arduino_starter_kit/docs/source/index.rst

 Beginner's Lab Kit with Original Arduino Uno R3
 =================================================

 Thank You for Choosing the Beginner's Lab Kit

+* :download:`Beginner's Lab Kit Handbook with the Answers </_static/pdf/Beginner's Lab Kit Handbook with the Answers.pdf>`

 Welcome to the Beginner's Lab Kit, a comprehensive starter pack designed specifically for newcomers to the world of electronics and programming.